oatm22/HelloWorld/README.md

 # HelloWorld
 Hello World in C++</br>
-Just execute `make`, you should get a binary called `hello` in ./build/
+Just execute `make`, a binary called `hello` will be output to `build/`

+Not to mention it also prints a box